Floor upgrades are an integral part of many remodeling projects. It is also advisable to refresh your walls to complete the new look.

 Many buildings have small cracks or leaks that can allow moisture to become trapped in the floor.
 When carpet is installed, moisture can cause serious problems such as mildew and rot.
 Therefore, the room should be checked carefully a week or two before laying the carpet.
 This way, any potential issues can be fixed.

 Clean and Prime the Concrete

 Before installing the carpet, it will be necessary to clean and prime the concrete.
 Cleaning can be done using a simple solution of bleach and water.
 Then, all holes should be filled in using a floor self-leveling compound.
 Finally, if you suspect that you may have future moisture problems, it is advisable to lay down a moisture barrier.
 Err on the side of caution.

 The next step to installing carpet is to attach a tackless carpet gripper strip along one edge of a wall.
 This strip will then be used to hold the carpet while the rest of the installation is completed.

-To cut the carpet strip, use a utility knife or a special carpet cutting knife.
+To cut the carpet strip, use a utility knife with a special carpet cutting blade.
 Be prepared to change out or sharpen the blade frequently.
 (This means buy extras.)